mp-designer/mp-designer.github.io/src/projects/01-logistics-management-system.md

 ### Key solutions

-The emploees' main pain was finding a location and a free place to store equipment and inventory items.
+The users' primary pain was finding a location and a free place to store equipment and inventory items.
 The following solutions show how to cover these needs within the interface.

 ![Inventory database solution](https://github.com/em-per/em-per.github.io/assets/163604385/64315303-2262-4f0b-acdc-0579d507d52b)